 COST: A one set of 6 markers (Promarkers 6 vibrant tones) can cost about 19 USD

 The main difference between Copic and Promarker are the pen nibs.
-Both types have two types of nib, sharing the wide nib.
-However, the most popular type of Copic (Copic Sketch) has a brush nib which is slightly flexible so is great for blending, whereas Promarkers have a small hard nib which doesn’t bend.
-If the brush nib is something you want then Windsor and Newton also has a range of touch markers which offer exactly that, although I haven’t tried them before.
+Both markers have two types of nib, sharing the wide nib.
+However, the most popular type of Copic (Copic Sketch) has a brush nib which is slightly flexible, so it’s great for blending, whereas Promarkers have a small hard nib which doesn’t bend.
+If the brush nib is something you want then Winsor and Newton also has a range of touch markers which offer exactly that, although I haven’t tried them before.

 One major advantage of Promarker is that the inks are a lot smoother and produce a more solid, bolder covering in general.
 The ink barrels seem to be able to last a lot longer than Copic markers too.

-However, Promarkers don’t offer refills so if you know you’ll be using markers a lot then this can be a downside since it works out cheaper to buy refills rather than individual markers.
-The inks also blend differently to Copics- they tend to repel each other more so don’t get the same layering effect you can with Copics.
+However, Promarkers don’t offer refills so if you know you’ll be using markers a lot then this can be a downside since it is cheaper to buy refills rather than individual markers.
+The inks also blend differently than Copic’s- they tend to repel each other more so don’t get the same layering effect you can with Copics.

 There are few lines of Markers with different nibs: Premier Chisel, Premier brush, premier illustration markers, Scholar brush and Scholar brush markers (water based).
 Prismacolor also created a Premier Grey Marker Set.